emmy-codes/Star-Trek-Museum/README.md

 ### Future Implementations

-In the future I would like to have the background as a twinkling star scene, but without JavaScript that would be an excessively tedious manual positioning of dozens of stars.
+1. I would like to have the background as a twinkling star scene, but without JavaScript that would be an excessively tedious manual positioning of dozens of stars.

-I would also like to have the site look more like LCARS panels in order to appeal more to Trekkies, but shaping those panels would require more time and practice as of now.
+2. I would also like to have the site look more like LCARS panels in order to appeal more to Trekkies, but shaping those panels would require more time and practice as of now.
+3. Lastly, I would like to refactor my CSS to include root variables to help future-proof the project as it would make changing the colours of my LCARS panels much easier.

 ### Accessibility